gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 5. In **Left Y_Axis** section enable **Show axis title** and change **Custom Tick Interval** to 2

 ### Date range filter
 1. Select **Date range** from **Insert** menu.
 Position the crosshairs somwhere between both charts , then draw the rectangle.
-In the **STYLE** properties pane on the right, change background and font color.
+In the **STYLE** properties pane on the right, change background color and font properties (color and font size).

 ### Currency filter
 1. Select **Filter control** from **Insert** menu.
 Position the crosshairs somwhere between both charts , then draw the rectangle.
 In the **DATA** properties pane on the right, click on the field for each setting and change to the following: